webdesigner2019/fend/Elaine_LandingPageProject/README.md

 # Landing Page Project

 ## Introduction
-This is my 2nd project called Landing Page readme in my Front End Web Developer Nanodegree
+This is a Landing Page project readme for
+Front End Web Developer Nanodegree

 ## The Languages that are present: